Jamedjo/himg/README.md

 ## CAVEATS

 1. This is **pre-alpha** software, don't expect it to work perfectly yet.
 2. Performance needs tuning.
-Both in the underlying blitz library and how data is passed between Rust and Ruby
+Both in the underlying [Blitz](https://github.com/DioxusLabs/blitz) library and how data is passed between Rust and Ruby
 3. Network requests can be made: don't use this library with untrusted inputs.
 Use `disable_fetch` if you don't need to fetch any resources.
 4. file:// URLs are resolved: this could expose files on your computer.
 Use `disable_fetch` if you don't need to fetch any resources.